Creator in Buddhism: Adi-Buddha as non-theistic

-The Dzogchen master Namkhai Norbu also argues that this figure is not a creator God but is a symbol for a state of consciousness and a personification of the ground or basis (ghzi) in Dzogchen thought.
-Namkhai Norbu explains that the Dzogchen idea of the Adi-Buddha Samantabhadra "should be mainly understood as a metaphor to enable us to discover our real condition."
+The Dzogchen master Namkhai Norbu also argued that this figure is not a Creator God but is a symbol for a state of consciousness and a personification of the ground or basis (ghzi) in Dzogchen thought.
+Norbu explains that the Dzogchen idea of the Adi-Buddha Samantabhadra "should be mainly understood as a metaphor to enable us to discover our real condition".
 He further adds that:If we deem Samantabhadra an individual being, we are far from the true meaning.
 In reality, he denotes our potentiality that, even though at the present moment we are in samsara, has never been conditioned by dualism.
 From the beginning, the state of the individual has been pure and always remains pure: this is what Samantabhadra represents.
 But when we fall into conditioning, it is as if we are no longer Samantabhadra because we are ignorant of our true nature.
 So what is called the primordial Buddha, or Adibuddha, is only a metaphor for our true condition.
 Regarding the term Adi-Buddha as used in the tantric Kalachakra tradition, Vesna Wallace notes:when the Kalacakra tradition speaks of the Adibuddha in the sense of a beginningless and endless Buddha, it is referring to the innate gnosis that pervades the minds of all sentient beings and stands as the basis of both samsara and nirvana.
 Whereas, when it speaks of the Adibuddha as the one who first attained perfect enlightenment by means of imperishable bliss, and when it asserts the necessity of acquiring merit and knowledge in order to attain perfect Buddhahood, it is referring to the actual realization of one's own innate gnosis.
 Thus, one could say that in the Kalacakra tradition, Adibuddha refers to the ultimate nature of one's own mind and to the one who has realized the innate nature of one's own mind by means of purificatory practices.
 Jim Valby notes that the "All-Creating King" (Kunjed Gyalpo, i.e., the primordial Buddha) of Dzogchen thought and its companion deities "are not gods, but are symbols for different aspects of our primordial enlightenment.
 Kunjed Gyalpo is our timeless Pure Perfect Presence beyond cause and effect.
 Sattvavajra is our ordinary, analytical, judgmental presence inside time that depends upon cause and effect."